docker/docs/engine/security/trust/trust_key_mng.md

 > **WARNING**
 >
 > If a publisher loses keys it means losing the ability to sign trusted content for the repositories in question.
-The loss of a root key is not recoverable.
 If you lose a key, send an email to [Docker Hub Support](mailto:hub-support@docker.com).
+As a reminder, the loss of a root key is not recoverable.
 {:.warning}

 This loss also requires **manual intervention** from every consumer that used a signed